Presidents Of The United States

 First Lady: Lou Henry

-*the presidency was his first election victory (appointed to previous government positions)
+*the presidency was his first election victory (appointed to previous

-*saw the U.S. through the Great Depression, the stock market crash which had negative impacts on economies worldwide
+*saw the U.S. through the Great Depression, the stock market crash that had

-*featured in the first American television broadcast, in 1927 (before presidency)
+*featured in the first American television broadcast, in 1927 (before

 *nominated five times for the Nobel Peace Prize but never won